smkazemi/Android-Simple-Exapmles/ActivityForResultApi/Readme.md

 <img src="./screenShot.png" width="350" height="700"/>

-In this runnable-app below items implemented by ActivityForResult api :
+The following items have been implemented by ActivityForResult Api in this runnable-app

 - Request runTime permission